Imagine a geographical area the size of France being served by one over-worked Health Sciences Centre and three community hospitals.

 The Northwest region includes the centres of Dryden, Kenora, Fort Frances and Thunder Bay and all small towns and villages in between.
 Three years ago, the Northwest region took a different approach to try to serve the vast distances in their region more effectively while attempting to reduce surgical wait times¹.

 They devised what Caroline Fanti, Program Director for the Regional Orthopaedic Program calls a “hub and spoke” method.
-“We have one centralized team based in Thunder Bay that provides care to the three other satellite sites on a monthly basis” for hip and knee replacement surgeries.
+“We have one centralised team based in Thunder Bay that provides care to the three other satellite sites on a monthly basis” for hip and knee replacement surgeries.
 “We’d do consults, new assessments, and follow up care and do that work at the satellite sites,” she explains.

 An Outmoded Referral System